Differential Convolutional Fuzzy Time Series Forecasting: Experiment and Analysis

 \section{Experiment and Analysis}

 The datasets used in the experiment are M competition dataset and Construction Cost Index (CCI).
 Involved in the experiment compared methods from \textit{forecastingdata.org}.
-The experimental environment is Macbook Air (2020), the CPU is Apple Silicon M1 (ARM, 8-core), and the RAM is 8GB.
-The implementation framework for DFCNN is PyTorch.
+The experimental environment is AMD Ryzen 7950X (Cores: 16, Base Clock: 4.5GHz), RTX3090 (24GB) and the RAM is 64GB.